nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * Communicate with other languages from python over command line inputs and outputs

 ## How it works
-* `subprocess` module can run child processes, communicate with them over their input / output / error pipes (command line outputs and inputs) and get the return code after the execution to get the status of
+* `subprocess` module can run child processes, communicate with them over their input / output / error pipes (command line outputs and inputs)
+* Return code can also be obtained after running the child process to get the status of execution